SomeoneElseOSM/floodedmap/README.md

 polygons are displayed, there's no need to make those transparent.

 ## Setting "flooded" status
-This hasn't been done yet, but it is planned to do this automatically and periodically based on "check-for-flooding.service.gov.uk"'s OGL3 data.
+The "update_floods.sh" script does this.
+That calls "check_way.sh" and
+"check_area.sh" several times, which use "get_station.sh" to get "check-for-flooding.service.gov.uk"'s OGL3 data.